Organizational dissent: Latent dissent

 Individuals may also express latent dissent in response to functional and other-focused dissent-triggering.
 They determine to use latent instead of articulate when they believe that management is not receptive to employee dissent.
 This indicates that individuals would use articulate dissent if they feel those channels are not available and accessible.
 Latent dissent is also used in protective dissent–triggering events.

 Displaced dissent

-Individuals will readily used displaced dissent regardless of the focus or triggering event.
+Individuals will readily use displaced dissent regardless of the focus or triggering event.
 External audiences provide individuals with a low-risk alternative to express dissent.
 The downfall for organizations, however, is the loss of employee feedback.
 If an employee expresses their dissent to outsiders, the organization will not hear about it and will assume that less dissent exists within the organization.
 When an organization fails to address potential issues, employees may then view the organization as discouraging dissent and will resort to using either latent or displaced dissent in the future.